agilethought/angularjs-styleguide/README.md

   }
   ```

-### Route Resolve Promises
+### Route Resolve Promises (80%)
 ###### [Style [Y081](#style-y081)]

+  - Use `ui.router` for state and location management.
+  *Why* it's the future.
+It allows us to navigate by state, rather than location, has nice DOM options that allow state-linking and view locations, and allows very flexible nested views and states.
+Awesome.

-  - When a controller depends on a promise to be resolved before the controller is activated, resolve those dependencies in the `$routeProvider` before the controller logic is executed.
-If you need to conditionally cancel a route before the controller is activated, use a route resolver.
+  - When a controller depends on a promise to be resolved before the controller is activated, resolve those dependencies in the `$stateProvider` before the controller logic is executed.
+If you need to conditionally cancel a route before the controller is activated, use a route resolver. **TODO!**

-  - Use a route resolve when you want to decide to cancel the route before ever transitioning to the View.
+  - Use a route resolve when you want to decide to cancel the route before ever transitioning to the View. **TODO!**

     *Why?*: A controller may require data before it loads.
 That data may come from a promise via a custom factory or [$http](https://docs.angularjs.org/api/ng/service/$http).
 Using a [route resolve](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider) allows the promise to resolve before the controller logic executes, so it might take action based on that data from the promise.